 - Development of Brand-New Products

 Safeguard the online-payment system capabilities and a monetary system for virtual goods in the metaverse, services.
 Protect, insure, and lend against crypto, NFT, and traditional asset values.
-Also, Blockchain Technology is playing a vital role in Insurance Industry.
+Also, Blockchain Technology is playing a vital role in Insurance Industry (How Can Blockchain Technology Change Insurance Industry).

 Land in cyberspace.
 Produce a digital duplicate of a physical asset, such as a building, to a home or a bank branch.